Sonic The Hedgehog

 - 0 % positive mentions

-Users report that the game experiences several glitches, particularly with the simple launcher, which affects overall stability.
+Users report that the game experiences several glitches, particularly with the simple launcher, indicating stability issues that may affect gameplay.

 “However, the simple launcher has its fair share of glitches as well.”